Demaines selected for Guggenheim Fellowship

 November 29, 2012Digest of humanities, arts and social sciences

-Also labeled: Anthropology, Awards, honors and fellowships, Books and authors, Comparative Media Studies, Economics, Faculty, Humanities, Innovation and Entrepreneurship (I&E), Linguistics, Literature, languages and writing, Music, Philosophy, Political science, Politics, Social sciences, Students, Technology and society
+Also labeled: Anthropology, Awards, honors and fellowships, Books and authors, Comparative Media Studies/Writing, Economics, Faculty, Humanities, Innovation and Entrepreneurship (I&E), Linguistics, Literature, languages and writing, Music, Philosophy, Political science, Politics, Social sciences, Students, Technology and society

 The music of the silks

 November 28, 2012Researchers synthesize a new kind of silk fiber — and find that music can help fine-tune the material’s properties.

 All that is solid melts into air: Tomás Saraceno visits MIT

 November 26, 2012CAST visiting artist creates inflatable and airborne biospheres: speculative models for alternate ways of living.